molily/molily.de/_posts/2017-06-01-amp-copyright-law.md

 After the law passed, Google threatened to remove large news sites from search results completely if they demand license fees.
 Consequently, some publishers granted Google the right to show their snippets without charge.
 There is an ongoing lawsuit between Google and publishers about the impact of the new law and whether it’s compatible with European Union law.
 Publishers wanted 6% of Google’s sales as license fees, Google obviously doesn’t want to pay anything.

-So I’m wondering how Google AMP fits in here.
+So I’m wondering how [Google AMP](/amp/) fits in here.
 It’s no longer about publishing snippets, citations and links.
-With the AMP cache, Google is re-hosting the full content of the publisher.
+With the [AMP cache](https://developers.google.com/amp/cache/overview), Google is re-hosting the full content of the publisher.
 AMP embeds the full content into the search results, showing them inline.
 Nonetheless, AMP seems to become popular among German publishers.
-Several German news sites started to publish AMP versions of their articles, and these pages appear prominently in Google search results.
+Several German news sites started to publish AMP versions of their articles, and these pages appear prominently in the Google search results.

 In my opinion, it is difficult to argue that Google appropriates content by just showing news headlines and text snippets.
 Of course, Google builds Search and News solely on third-party content, and makes a lot of money this way.
 But citing and referencing is so essential to the web and publishing in general that it’s hard to introduce a “Google tax” that would benefit media corporations.